Jesse-Barnum/ccdc_practice_scripts/ClamAV-For-Windows.md

-Here is the markdown table formatting for your ClamAV installation and configuration steps.
+These instructions detail the fulfillment for the ClamAV installation inject, detailing the steps for installation and configuration.
+Please note that these steps must be done using an **Administrator Command Prompt (CMD), NOT POWERSHELL**.

 ## ClamAV Installation and Configuration